Aayush-Ankit/puma-functional-model/README.md

 | acm_bit_frac    | # of bits for fraction partof output         |  16 -> 12 / 32 -> 24 |

-To Indranil & Mustafa

-run your code with `-i` command like:
+To run with physical crossbar models, use `-i` command like:
 ```bash
 python pytorch_sample -i
 ```